gabro8a/STNs-MOEA/README.md

 - PDF files with graph visualisations of each of the STN models
 - There is one file for each of the 10 functions for the two algorithms (a total of 20 files).
 - These files were produced using the script named **plot.R** described above
-- Each file has 3 pages, each visualising the same model with a different layout
+- Each file has 3 pages, each visualising the same model with a different [force-directed] (https://en.wikipedia.org/wiki/Force-directed_graph_drawing)layout:
-  1.
+  1. Fruchterman-Reingoldlayout
+  2. Kamada-Kawai layout
+  3. Component-wise layout with  Fruchterman-Reingold for each compponent